ClassicOS-Themes/ClassicOS-2000-Theme/README.md

 A theme that tries to faithfully reproduce the classic look of PC operating systems at the turn of the millenium.

-Includes the "Standard" (ClassicOS2000) and "Classic" (ClassicOS98) color schemes.
+Includes a wide range of color schemes, some including a dark mode.

 Currently this is only a GTK 3 theme.
 You'll need to find your own window manager, gtk2, qt, etc... themes.